 The first step is deciding that you want a custom made aquarium, that’s the easy part.

-Once the decision has been made to construct a custom aquarium system, most people already have an idea whether they want a saltwater aquarium, high-end reef tank, or perhaps a simple freshwater aquarium.
+Once the decision has been made to construct a custom aquarium system, most people already have an idea whether they want a saltwater aquarium, desktop nano reef tank, or perhaps a simple freshwater aquarium.
 The type of underwater creation that you plan to contain in your custom aquarium can impact the type of material that you use to construct your aquarium.

 The purpose of this article is to go over the options that are available to you as you begin your custom aquarium project.
 The following is some information to help you make your decision.